-He confirms that a major upgrade is combining the video library and cspan.org sites for one-stop video searchers.
+He confirms that a major upgrade is combining the video library and Cspan.org sites for one-stop video searches.
 Currently, cspan.org has relatively recent videos, while a surfer has to move to the library site for the historical record.
 Now the two have been combined, again with user-friendliness in mind.

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.